kpander/drupal-boost-warmer/README.txt

 HOW IT WORKS
 ============
-When the path /boost-warmer/crawl is requested:
+When the path /boost-warmer/crawl is requested, this is what happens:

 1. A list of URLs to crawl is generated.
-This includes all urls returned from /sitemap.xml (if it exists), all urls entered in the admin/settings page for this module, and all urls defined by third-party modules and returned through hook_boost_warmer_get_urls().
+This includes all urls found in /sitemap.xml (if it exists), all urls entered in the admin/settings page for this module, and all urls defined by third-party modules and returned through hook_boost_warmer_get_urls().